lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example6/README.md

 and the list goes on...

+The following section addresses the network/client needs for this use case specifically with respect to ansible YAML based inventory.

 In the prior [Example 5](../example5/README.md), we successfully matched role-based group settings to an existing YAML-based inventory.

 We also leveraged a special group called 'network_client' to apply the ntp client settings.